The Top 15 Fun Free Things to Do in LA6 October, 2021by Bounce

 There are dozens of public art displays all over downtown LA and they are all free to see anytime you want.
 This is one of the free attractions you can enjoy over and over and is one of the best in the city because there are so many to see.

 Some people do not mind paying for a guided tour like the DTLA Art Walk, but you can see the artwork on your own too.
 In fact, if you are going to be anywhere near the Santa Monica Pier, you can find at least 10 public art displays right off the Pacific Coast Highway.
-But the most art is found in the art district in downtown Los Angeles.
+But, of course, most art is found in the art district in downtown Los Angeles.
+If you're looking for free things to do in Los Angeles one afternoon (or early evening before you head out to dinner), this is a perfect activity.

 Explore the Santa Monica Pier